harriet-mason/talk_useR-2025/README.md

-# phd_presubmission
+# Slides for UseR!
+2025 Talk

-Files for third milestone of PhD
+Slides for `ggdibbler` talk at UseR!
+2025.